fabidick22/detect-secret-node/README.md

 # detect-secret-node
-This is a implementation of detect-secret on nodejs
+This is a implementation of `detect-secrets` (https://github.com/Yelp/detect-secrets) in NodeJs